 More recently, we are experiencing significant growth in the hardware side of the business.
-The company is increasingly being approached by clients eager to utilise tablet computers in the offshore environment where before time-consuming pen-and-pad methods would have been used.
+The company is increasingly being approached by clients eager to utilise tablet computers in the offshore environment where before, time-consuming paper methods would have been used.

-Since last summer I have made a conscious effort to go to the gym more regularly.
+Since last summer, I have made a conscious effort to go to the gym more regularly.
 I find that exercising during the lunch break can be a great way of recharging the mind before the afternoon.
-On other days, when I’m short on time, I might visit JG Ross and grab a buttery – although I’ve convinced myself that the vegetarian ones are better for you.

 I’m involved in the development of the products for clients on an ongoing basis as they evolve to meet new challenges across the industry.
 I’m passionate about delivering solutions that really work and which add value to clients’ projects.
 For instance, we might receive a request to implement changes to the base product – for instance, create a bespoke module or find a different way of functionality to adapt to a harsh working environment.

 After I work, I’ll drive home to Kintore where I live with my wife Sally and two boys, Finlay, 11, and Owen, 8.
 During the week, I rarely have too much free time but I do like to cycle to keep fit.
 My eldest son also plays for Kintore United (2003 age group) and I lend a hand with coaching.